sapphi-red/ts-transformer-for-of/README.md

 # ts-transformer-for-of
-A TypeScript custom transformer which transforms multiple array methods to one for-of loop.
+A TypeScript custom transformer which transforms multiple array methods to one for loop.
+Also this transforms `for-of` to a traditional `for` loop.

 For now, `Array::filter`, `Array::map` and `Array::forEach` are only supported.